 International Species Protection and Conservation.
 The United States is involved in the conservation of foreign species and natural areas through various laws and international treaties, such as the ESA and the Convention on International Trade in Endangered Species (CITES).
-CITES is an international agreement among national governments that aims to ensure that the international trade in plants and animals does not threaten their survival.
+CITES is an international agreement that aims to ensure that the trade in plants and animals does not threaten their survival.
 The ESA protects foreign endangered species by limiting or banning their import into the United States, and implements CITES.
 Overall, the ESA has a more comprehensive approach to foreign species protection than CITES.
-For example, the ESA protects species based on several criteria that may threaten their survival, whereas CITES protects species based solely on the threat of trade to survival.
+For example, the

+ESA protects species based on several criteria that may threaten their survival, whereas CITES protects species based solely on the threat of trade to survival.

 The United States also assists in the conservation of some high-visibility foreign species (e.g., tigers and elephants) by providing funds for conserving their populations and habitat through the Multinational Species Conservation Fund.
-The United States also promotes the conservation of tropical forests in developing countries, most notably through debt-for-nature transactions under the Tropical Forest Conservation Act.
+The United States further promotes the conservation of tropical forests in developing countries, most notably through debt-for-nature transactions under the Tropical Forest Conservation Act.

 The 109th Congress is considering whether protection for foreign species under the ESA should be modified to more closely follow CITES.
-For example, Congress may oversee a proposed FWS policy to allow limited imports of endangered foreign species if the import enhances the species' population.
+Issues for Congress include a proposed FWS policy to allow limited imports of endangered foreign species if the import enhances the species' population (enhancement-of-survival permits).
 The proposed policy would move ESA protections closer to CITES.
-The 109th Congress also may conduct oversight on the implementation of the Tropical Forest Conservation Act, restoration of Iraqi marshlands, and the conservation of international fisheries.
+Oversight issues for Congress include a proposal to revise regulations for implementing CITES, and the implementation of the Tropical Forest Conservation Act, illegal logging activities, and the conservation of international fisheries.

-CRS Report RL32751, The Convention on International Trade of Endangered Species of Wild Flora and Fauna (CITES): Background and Issues, by Pervaze A. Sheikh and M. Lynne Corn.
+CRS Report RL32751, The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES): Background and Issues, by Pervaze A. Sheikh and M. Lynne Corn.